byszo/ARM_SAM3X8E_FUN/README.md

-# ARM_SAM3X8E_FUN
+## Arduino Due in Atmel Studio with ARM SAM3X8E
-Tutorial ARM SAM3X8E (UART with PDC, TC0 timer Interrupet, Port PIOB with Interrupt)
+- uses UART with PDC, TC0 timer Interrupt, Port PIOB with Interrupt
 - for Arduino Due in Atmel Studio 7 - gcc c compiler

 ## How To